 She is usually accompanied by her black Labrador guide dog, Hatti.

-She told RadioTimes.com: "It’s been a learning process.
+Talking about her training, the star told RadioTimes.com: "It’s been a learning process.
 On the track I run with a guide runner and we’re attached all the time, but basically it’s like learning a different vocabulary to communicate.

 “Myself and my partner Mark Hanretty use touch and verbal communication.
 I’m not as bad as I thought I was going to be, but it’s not as easy as it looks.
 It’s a lot harder than I thought it’d be, it’s very technical.”